asmaashtayat1993/Digitinary-Task/README.md

    2-Databasd:

-    used H2 In memory database. you check check ot  by (http://localhost:8080/h2-console)
+    used H2 In memory database. accessible  by (http://localhost:8080/h2-console)
       with credinatial mentioned in application.prperties file.